 Brother KMs: punchcards and their use

-Numbers and GIMP: online punchcard patterns to electronics
+Numbers and GIMP: online punchcard patterns to electronics 1

 color exchange Gimp update for Mac 2

+The site link

-The translated site link
+The translated site link offers larger previews

-The options in English for working with published cardsThe help menu is available after the card is chosen Designs are presented in pages that list them from longest to shortest row counts for the complete repeats.
+The options in English for working with published cards The help menu is available after the card is chosen Designs are presented on pages that list them from longest to shortest row counts for the complete repeats.
 Punchcard users can reproduce holes as given.
 There is also an option for entering a new design and it appears, in turn, one may be able to generate a separation for its use in DBJ.

-Beginning with a smaller design intended for machines with 12 stitch repeat restrictions simplifies the view and processing of it for newbies.
+Beginning with a smaller design intended for machines with 12-stitch repeat restrictions simplifies the view and processing of it for newbies.
 The published patterns are offered Silver Reed ready.
 The option for converting the cards for use on Brother 260 renumbers it with the appropriate location for the number 1 row marks required by the operation of the different brand’s card reader.
 Toyota versions are also available.
 Making the holes larger is a boon to reproducing the drawing correctly regardless of end-use.
 Splitting the card into segments is helpful when using factory blanks with a 60-row maximum repeat, and often also when processing the image for use on electronic machines, which is affected by screen size views available to the software user.
-For some reason, I found the commands erratic when working on the translated version of the site, fared much better in the original language publication.
+For some reason, I found the commands erratic when working on the translated version of the site, and fared much better in the original language publication.